frc5687/2021-tutorial/EXAMS/controls.md

 # Level Two Controls Exam: Deploying Code

-A level two license holder can safely deploy code to the robot to test features under development by higher level license holders.
+A level two wrangler can safely deploy code to the robot to test features under development by higher level wranglers.

 - Go to a second desktop.
 - Open up vscode.